 Law Office of Bryan Fagan, PLLC | Houston, Texas Child Custody Lawyers

-Some of your reasons why you will continue in the earth child custody case is because you have no other choice.
-If a case was filed against you and you now have to act as the respondent in a child custody case, you don't have much of an option for participating.
-You can still look for your specific reasons and then act intentionally to achieve those goals, but you are still more or less in a defensive posture, at least at the beginning of your child custody case.
+Some of the reasons why you will continue in the earth child custody case are because you have no other choice.
+If a claim was filed against you and you now have to act as the respondent in a child custody case, you don't have many options for participating.
+You can still look for your specific reasons and then work intentionally to achieve those goals, but you are still more or less in a defensive posture, at least at the beginning of your child custody case.

 On the other hand, if you are planning on filing a child custody case, you can have more time to decide why it is being filed in the first place.
 Are you attempting to modify a prior child custody order into something more favorable for your children and yourself?
-Are you simply angry at an ex-spouse in our filing your case to get back at him or her?
-Have your children expressed a desire to live with you full time rather than with their other parent?
-Consider your specific reason you have decided to file your child custody case, and then you can determine goals for yourself and your children.
+Are you simply angry at an ex-spouse in our filing your case to get back at them?
+Have your children expressed a desire to live with you full time rather than with their other parents?
+Consider the specific reason you have decided to file your child custody case, and then you can determine goals for yourself and your children.

 Determine your goals for a child custody case

-once you have figured out why it is you need to file a child custody case, you need to figure out what your goals will be for the case.
-In this regard, my advice is to be crystal clear with yourself and with your attorney about what your goals are.
+once you have figured out why you need to file a child custody case, you need to figure out your dreams for the patient.
+In this regard, my advice is to be crystal clear with yourself and your attorney about your plans.
 You do not do anyone a favor by coming into a child custody case with vague and unsettled goals.
-The fact is that a child custody case can be a somewhat long process and an expensive one at that.
-No, I did not mean to tell you that your case will last two years and cost you a year’s worth of salary to complete.
-However, family law attorneys bill by the hour, and the longer your case goes, the more it will cost most likely.
+The fact is that a child custody case can be a somewhat lengthy process and an expensive one at that.
+No, I did not mean to tell you that your case will last two years and cost you a year's worth of salary to complete.
+However, family law attorneys bill by the hour, and the longer your case goes, the more it will cost, most likely.
 Therefore, it would behoove you to settle on some specific goals for yourself early on rather than trying to figure them out once the cases are even filed.

 For example, if you are in a divorce situation and are trying to figure out your child custody goals within that divorce case, you should look to your family's nature to determine those goals.
-If you have been the parent who has worked 60 hours a week for many years to provide financially for your children And are therefore not at home very much, then an immediate goal for you should be to established or reestablish a relationship with your kids both long term and short term.
+Suppose you have been the parent who has worked 60 hours a week for many years to provide financially for your children And are therefore not at home very much.
+In that case, an immediate goal for you should be to established or reestablish a relationship with your kids, both long term and short term.
 This will allow you to overcome any obstacles from an emotional perspective that you may encounter in your case.

-Next, I would tell you to take a look at what sort of possession schedule you think is reasonable in your circumstances.
+Next, I would tell you to look at what sort of possession schedule you think is reasonable in your circumstances.
 Again, if you are a parent who works a great deal outside the house and traveling, you are likely not in a position to ask for primary custody of your children.
 That doesn't mean that you aren't a good parent.
 That doesn't mean you are not a caring parent.
 That doesn't even mean that you wouldn't go to great lengths to change your work schedule to accommodate your children.
-It does mean that you have a track record of not being able to stay for long stretches of time in the house with your kids.
-As our lives hopefully begin did revert to normalcy after the epidemic, we should be aware that if you ask to be a primary conservator of your children, you are asking to be the primary caretaker of your children.
+It does mean that you have a track record of not staying for long periods in the house with your kids.
+As our lives hopefully begin did revert to normalcy after the epidemic, we should be aware that if you ask to be a primary conservator of your children, you are requesting to be the primary caretaker of your children.
 This means not only providing for them financially but providing for them physically in the home, at school functions, and anywhere else your children will be.
 A job where you travel quite a bit or requires you to be in the office is not necessarily conducive to primary conservatorship.

 Therefore, your goals probably should shift towards Wanting to negotiate a flexible but fair parenting schedule with your children and your opposing parent.
-This means, for instance, if you need to be able to travel or come into work at a moment's notice, you should do your best to work out a schedule with your co-parent rather than to leave it up to a judge.
-The reason I say this is that judges will typically hand down parenting plans and possession orders that are not that flexible and are fairly rigid.
+This means, for instance, if you need to be able to travel or come into work at a moment's notice, you should do your best to work out a schedule with your co-parent rather than leave it up to a judge.
+I say this because judges will typically hand down parenting plans and possession orders that are not that flexible and are relatively rigid.
 On the other hand, you and your spouse can negotiate more fully and understand your specific circumstances when compared to a judge.

-As a result, council clients all the time that if you need a flexible parenting plan or possession schedule in your case, your best bet is to put aside any emotions or differences with your spouse and attempt to negotiate with him or her in good faith.
+As a result, council clients all the time that if you need a flexible parenting plan or possession schedule in your case, your best bet is to put aside any emotions or differences with your spouse and attempt to negotiate with them in good faith.
 Yes, there is always the backup plan of going to see the judge.
-Still, you will rarely receive a better outcome with a judge than you will your spouse except in extraordinary circumstances where you all can absolutely not negotiate or work together on coming up with your own plan.
+Still, you will rarely receive a better outcome with a judge than you will your spouse, except in extraordinary circumstances where you all can absolutely not negotiate or work together on coming up with your plan.

 Select the right attorney for you in your case

-I wanted to devote the last section of today's blog post towards encouraging you to take the time necessary to select the right attorney for you and your case.
-Just about any family law attorney will be able to guide you through the filing of a family law case and can provide you with the same basic advice when it comes to issues related to divorce, child custody, modifications, or enforcement cases.
-The difference in Family law attorneys will be how that attorney works with you and your family and the report that you can build with the lawyer in terms of the trust.
+I wanted to devote the last section of today's blog post to encourage you to take the time necessary to select the right attorney for you and your case.
+Just about any family law attorney will be able to guide you through the filing of a family law case and can provide you with the same essential advice when it comes to issues related to divorce, child custody, modifications, or enforcement cases.
+The difference in Family law attorneys will be how that attorney works with you and your family and the rapport you can build with the lawyer.

 You should look for an attorney who listens well, has a track record of achieving results in cases like yours, and is not afraid to go to trial.
 Sometimes, if you are a more bashful or introverted person, that may mean that you should look for an attorney who will be slightly more aggressive and more extroverted in the sense of advocating for your rights.
 In this way, you and your attorney can balance one another out.
-This is far from scientific observation, but it's just my personal experience and observations from years of being involved in family law cases.
-As unique a person as you are, there are unique attorneys out there who can best represent you in your family.
+This is far from scientific observation, but it's just my personal experience and observations from years involved in family law cases.
+As unique a person as you are, some exceptional attorneys can best represent you in your family.